njperez1994/yara9-exploration-network/README.md

 ## Intellectual Property Notice

-Macana Corp, YARA-9, the Exploration Network concept, and all associated systems, designs, and narrative elements are original creations by me.
+Macana Corp, YARA-9, the Exploration Network concept, and all associated systems, designs, and narrative elements are original creations by njperez1994.

 All rights reserved.